Keira Walsh: Youth, 2008–14

 Seeking a way to continue playing football when she could no longer play with boys, Walsh attended a Football Association (FA) Skills Centre based at Kingsway Park High School at the age of eleven, where she was coached by Fara Williams.
 She then went to trials at the Blackburn Rovers Girls' Centre of Excellence, put forward by her childhood coach and encouraged by good performances at the Skills Centre, and joined them in 2008.
 She played for Blackburn Rovers in their age-group teams from under-12 through under-17.
-Though she began playing as a right-footed left-back, and then a centre-half, she moved to the central midfield at Blackburn when a new coach came in for the under-14 team and suggested she try the position.
+She began playing as a right-footed left-back, and then a centre-half, before moving to the central midfield at Blackburn when a new coach came in for the under-14 team and suggested she try the position.

-With the Blackburn youth teams, and despite playing in defense and midfield, Walsh was a prolific goalscorer, making four goals in six games in her first year at the club.
+With the Blackburn youth teams, while playing in defense and midfield, Walsh was a regular goalscorer, making four goals in six games in her first year at the club.
 She played for the under-17 team in the 2013 FA Girls' Youth Cup final against Arsenal, narrowly missing an opening goal, with Blackburn eventually losing the match.
-In the 2013–14 season, Walsh played in (and started) eleven matches for the Blackburn Rovers under-17 team, scoring ten goals; in their 2014 FA Youth Cup quarter-final against Sunderland she scored a hat-trick in thirteen minutes.
+In the 2013–14 season, Walsh played in (and started) eleven matches for the Blackburn Rovers under-17 team, scoring ten goals to finish as their top scorer; in their 2014 FA Youth Cup quarter-final against Sunderland she scored a hat-trick in thirteen minutes.

+In her five years in the Blackburn Centre of Excellence, Walsh's teams "only lost one or maybe two games".
+The club later saw recognition for developing midfielders in women's football, having successively produced England players Walsh, Stanway and Ella Toone.

-Senior, 2014
+Senior, 2013–14

 In February 2014, when she was sixteen, Walsh signed for Blackburn Rovers' first team until the end of the season, debuting as a half time substitute four days later.
-The club had suffered a poor start to the league that season, and the addition of Walsh was said to be key to maintaining their place in it.
-Still involved with the under-17 side, Walsh played in nine FA Women's Northern Premier League matches for the first team, scoring three goals, including the team's goal of the season – a "stunning" second goal against Derby County in March that brought Blackburn up from relegation.
-She also played for the team in the final of the Lancashire Women's Challenge Cup, said to be the best player in the match despite the team losing, and in the fourth round of the FA Women's Cup.
+Walsh played for Blackburn as a striker: they had suffered a poor start to the league that season, and said that the addition of Walsh was key to maintaining their place in it.
+Still involved with the under-17 side, Walsh played in ten FA Women's Northern Premier League matches for the first team, scoring three goals, including the team's goal of the season – a "stunning" second goal against Derby County in March that brought Blackburn up from relegation.
+She also played for the team in the final of the Lancashire Women's Challenge Cup, said to be the best overall player in the match that the team lost, and in the fourth round of the FA Women's Cup.
 She left both youth and senior Blackburn Rovers sides in 2014, picking up a Contribution Award for six seasons with them.